JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - To import everything you can use `import * as` which will import everything from the module that you declare.
 - `Default exports` are used only when we want to explore one thing per module.
 This would take in a 'value'.
 You would use `export default`.
 To import it, you would use `import add from ./path.js`
 - We never mix named and default exports in the same module
 - IMPORTANT - imports are not copies of the exports (they are a live connection - pointing to the same place in memory).

+- <strong>Top level await</strong> - only works in modules.
+You can do this outside of an async function.
+While this is useful, it actually blocks the execution of the entire module now (which is sometimes not what we want) - use this with great care.
+- If one module imports a module with a top level await, then the importing module will wait for the imported module to finish the blocking code.